yaseenkady/tree.pro/raw/congenital/congenital_syphilis.md

 (Some newborns are asymptomatic until their immune system develops and recognizes the bacteria.)

-Rash on palm and sole
+Palm and sole rash

 Rhinorrhea

 Lymphadenopathy

-Hepatomegaly
+Liver enlargement